Vue Pagination Tutorial: Everything You Need to Know

 Step 3: Generate Fake user’s data.

-Now, to paginate the data, we need some amount of data.
-For this example, I am using the faker library to generate the fake users’ data.
+To paginate the data, we need some amount of data.
+For this example, I am using the Faker library to generate the fake users’ data.
 Then, we use the model factory to create and persist the data in the database.
-You can see the factory file inside the database >> factories >> UserFactory.php file.
+The factory file is inside the database >> factories >> UserFactory.php.

 <?php